jawordpressorg/core-handbook/core/best-practices/post-comment-guidelines.md

 ## Comments

-Discussion and criticism of ideas is important to the long-term success of WordPress.
+Discussion and criticism of ideas are important to the long-term success of WordPress.
 In support of this, all make/core posts have open comments.
 As a result, **commenters should be respectful and professional**, understanding that many other commenters and readers do not speak English as a first language.
 At times, it may make sense to over-communicate and be extra polite to ensure no misunderstandings occur.

 If a comment is disrespectful and/or unprofessional, it may be edited at the discretion of the core team.